mehjabin16/LLM-NativeExec/README.md

-# Running LLMs native on Different Backends
+# Running LLMs natively on Different Backends
 This covers how to run the native.py script with different hardware setups: CPU, CUDA (GPU), and MPS (Mac).

 # General Command Format: